Obsidian-OS/docs/install.md

    ```bash
    obsidianctl install /dev/sdX /etc/system.sfs
    ```
-   - Replace `/dev/sdX` with the target drive and adjust `/etc/system.sfs` as needed. also inputting a `.mkobsfs` file instead of the SquashFS image is supported.
+   - Replace `/dev/sdX` with the target drive and adjust `/etc/system.sfs` as needed.
+Also, inputting a `.mkobsfs` file instead of the SquashFS image is supported.

 ***

-## Step 5: Reboot
+## Step 6: Reboot

 - When finished, reboot your system.
 You now have a functional ObsidianOS installation.